ruester/gfz-command-line-tool-repository/doc/JsonConfigurationExplaned.md

 ## abstract

-The abstract is a desccription of the service.
-This field is optional, but as a wps service is a black box for the user it is important to provide some informations on what the process will do, how it works and what assumptions are made.
+The abstract is a description of the service.
+This field is optional, but as a wps service is a black box for the user it is important to provide some information on what the process will do, how it works and what assumptions are made.

 ## imageId